MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/guarded-fabric-shielded-vm/guarded-fabric-manage-hgs.md

 Some of these policies are defined by Microsoft, others are added by you to define the allowable code integrity policies, TPM baselines, and hosts in your environment.
 Regular maintenance of these policies is necessary to ensure hosts can continue attesting properly as you update and replace them, and to ensure any untrusted hosts or configurations are blocked from successfully attesting.

-For AD-trusted attestation, there is only one policy which determines if a host is healthy: membership in a known, trusted security group.
+For admin-trusted attestation, there is only one policy which determines if a host is healthy: membership in a known, trusted security group.
 TPM attestation is more complicated, and involves various policies to measure the code and configuration of a system before determining if it is healthy.

-A single HGS can be configured with both AD and TPM policies at once, but the service will only check the policies for the current mode which it is configured for when a host tries attesting.
+A single HGS can be configured with both Active Directory and TPM policies at once, but the service will only check the policies for the current mode which it is configured for when a host tries attesting.
 To check the mode of your HGS server, run `Get-HgsServer`.

 ### Default policies